nic-dgl-204-fall-2022/phat-independent-development-assignment/README.md

   > Besides the material about lists and looping, I also learned more about the when statement, enum class, and exception handling from the track.
 In addition, while working on the project code, I also learn ways to split a list into small fragments by trying to use these methods: ```mapIndexed```, ```take```, ```subList```.
   > On the other hand, I try to fulfill each test case for the project code instead of aiming to create a complete project code at the beginning.
 As a result, I wrote small functions for each feature.
 Then, I tested them by cases to ensure it was written correctly before going to the next requirement.
 I learned this technique from the AOC, which is very helpful for debugging.
 In particular, I find it easier to detect where the bug comes from and what need to refactor.

+## Week 6 [Stage 4 + 5 / 5]
+The two final stages focus on developing rules in the gameplay.
+In particular, stage 4 requires a scoring system to determine a winner for each round and the final winner.
+On the other hand, the final stage requires an algorithm to select a candidate card to play instead of picking a random one.
+### Stage 4
+In the fourth stage, the challenge that I have to face is to understand the game rule and the output requirement.
+Here is what I summarize from the requirement:
+- Before the players toss any card, prompt the message: ```"X cards on the table and the top card is Y"```.
+If there is no card on the table, then prompt "No cards on the table".
+- Show two players' scores and points whenever one wins the round.
+Prompt again before the game ends, except when the player decides to exit the game.
+- A round winner will go to whoever tossed the card that has the same rank or suit as the top card on the table.
+They win all the cards on the table and have points if they have the rank as: "A", "10", "J", "Q", "K".
+Each will value 1 point; otherwise, they get nothing.
+- Since the cards have four suits: ```"♦", "♥", "♠", "♣"```, the total points of the game will be 20 points according to the suits and ranks.
+In addition, the game will add extra ```3``` points to whoever has the most won cards during the game.
+As a result, the game's final points will be ```23```, and the total number of cards will be ```52```.

+The JetBrain Academy needs to be more accurate for testing in stage 4.
+Although I did precisely what the requirement expect me to output, I still failed to pass the test given by them.
+In particular, each time I submitted the code, it failed for different cases with different error messages and test cases.
+Fortunately, I found a comment saying they passed on the third submission, even though it failed twice with different error messages.
+So I tried it and passed the test without changing anything.

+### Stage 5
+[Updating...]

+- _Where might I face challenges in the assigned work?_

+  > These final stages will be challenging since it requires developing rules by implementing the algorithm and applying a scoring system.
+In particular, I will need to develop an algorithm to pick a card to play instead of randomizing the decision.
+In addition, I will also need to work with looping and splitting strings to detect ranks and suits between cards.

+- _Are things progressing as I expected?_

+  >

+- _Is there anything I can, or should, do to make this more successful?_

+  >

+- _What did I particularly value in the process and why?_

+  >